nokusukun/particles/README.md

 ### Security
 Satellites are inherently secure, connecting requires a 2048bit RSA key in order to interact with each other.
-Each packet is signed, but PSFS features a `lazysec` mode where the peers only need to sign the first packet to assume an authenticated status.
-Future packets aren't signed afterwards.
+~~Each packet is signed, but PSFS features a `lazysec` mode where the peers only need to sign the first packet to assume an authenticated status.
+Future packets aren't signed afterwards.~~ All of the security transport in particles are now being handled by the s/kademlia implementation.

-Though, there are still several flaws that are still around.